IdrisKulubi/inventorymanager/README.md

 ```

 3. Create a `.env.local` file in the root directory and add your environment variables:

 ```bash
 DATABASE_URL="your-database-url"
 # Add other necessary environment variables
 ```
+I m using neon db  so just create an account on Neon and create a project then copy the database url.

 4. Run the development server:
 ```bash